Employer of recordGermany

 Employee

-The employee will sign the contract with the Employer of Record in Germany but performs all work -related activity for the client company.
+The employee will sign the contract with the Employer of Record (EOR) in Germany but performs all work -related activity for the client company.

 Cost Calculator